primus/primus/README.md

 #### spark.emits(event, parser)

 This method is mostly used internally.
-It returns a function that emits assigned `event` every time it's called.
-It only emits the first received argument or the result of the optional `parser` call.
-The `parser` function receives all arguments and can parse it down to a single value or just extracts the useful information from the data.
-Please note that the data that is received here isn't decoded yet.
+It works similarly to the native `bind` function, returning a function that emits the assigned `event` every time it's called.
+The optional `parser` function receives all the arguments that are passed to the returned function and can parse them down to a single value or remove them completely.
+See [emits](https://github.com/primus/emits) for detailed usage instructions.

 ```js
 spark.emits('event', function parser(structure) {
   return structure.data;
 });
 ```

+Please note that the data that is received here isn't decoded yet.

 #### spark.on('data')